marcusoftnet/marcusoftnet.github.io/_posts/2025-02-28-grading-aggression-with-llm.md

 | PERSON 2    | 4/10           | 2/10      | 3/10                         |
 | PERSON 3    | 8/10           | 5/10      | 2/10                         |

-These scores reflect an evaluation based on the tone and approach each person displayed in the transcript citeturn0file0.
+These scores reflect an evaluation based on the tone and approach each person displayed in the transcript.

 ## Conclusion - Marcus own thoughts

 Trump and Vance was much more aggressive, more ironic and less willing to cooperate.
 Even the AI could hear that.
+President Zelensky was much less aggressive, less ironic and wanted to cooperate.